-In addition, the following six additional hours will be accepted into this concentration:
+In addition, the following six additional hours will be accepted into this program:

 Students without an associate's degree may be eligible for prior learning credit.
 Students will be required to complete any courses needed to satisfy the core curriculum (available online) as well as 21 additional HDFS hours, which will be online courses: